NICU Clinical Summary · Second-Opinion Packet

 § RADIOLOGY

-Four serial portable AP/PA chest radiographs.
+Five serial portable chest radiographs.
 Trajectory tags reflect the radiologist's own wording on each report.

-Trajectory: Initial → Stable → Improving → Worsening RADIOLOGY TREND
+Trajectory: Initial → Stable → Improving → Worsening → Improving (slight) RADIOLOGY TREND

 📄 View full radiologist reports (verbatim)